Rajveer-Mahida/youtube-workers/README.md

 ## Build your own Cloudflare Workers For Getting Youtube Live M3u8 Url.
 <br>
+ This project provides a simple Cloudflare Worker script for redirecting users to live streams on YouTube based on different types of identifiers such as channel names, custom handles, or video IDs.
+It's designed for educational purposes only and should not be used in production environments.

 Method to get YouTube channel live URL with **Workers Script.**

+> [!IMPORTANT]
+> The **Link** only works if the **YT** channel is Live.

 <br>